7 Ways to Improve Accounts Receivable (AR) Collections in 2026

 If the problem is with the billing process, like sending the invoice to the wrong contact or missing required information, you can quickly correct the issue and update your systems to the correct process in the future.

 If the problem is technical, like the customer isn’t able to pay through your payment processor, you can give them a new method to pay and ensure that’s included with their bill in the future.
+Try using invoicing software with integrated payment processing, clients can easily make payments directly from their bill and the system will automatically record the payment for you.
+This feature also allows you to set up customized, automated follow-up for late payments.

 If they’re delaying payment because of poor service or issues with the product, communicate with your sales and customer service (or business development) teams to more clearly understand the client’s experience and how you can remedy the problem.